-The drug he used most often was freebase, and there are reports that he mixed the crack with heroin on occasion.
+The drug he used most often was freebase cocaine, and there are reports that he mixed the crack with heroin on occasion.
 Because of the abuse, Nash was missing part of his sinus cavity, one of his lungs had been removed, and he had a steel plate in his head.
 He became more withdrawn and reclusive, and rarely left his Studio City house.
 He stayed home, wore a uniform that included a maroon silk robe and bikini briefs, a la Boogie Nights.
 According to court testimony, Nash had a thing for young girls, whips, and Russian roulette.
 He was dangerous, but his most brutal act occurred in the summer of 1981 at his property in Laurel Canyon.
-The incident became known as the Wonderland murders, and involved the era's most famous porn star, John Holmes.
+The incident became known as the Wonderland murders, and involved the era's most famous adult film star, John Holmes.

 Holmes had a dangerous drug habit of his own, and his career was starting to falter because of it.
 He was in debt to a group of drug dealers called the Wonderland Gang, named after the house they lived in on Wonderland Avenue in Los Angeles.
 They were one of the dominant cocaine dealers in L.A. at the time.
 Nash was the owner of the property.